Prey for the Gods

 Steam User 6

-To me this game has elements SOtC and BotW, but it is not as good as either of those titles.
-Its was good for about 15-20 hours of frozen wasteland exploration and boss killing then I didn't have much desire to continue exploring after I beat the game.
-Overall I appreciate what the developers were going for, but imo it needs more content and mechanics.
+This game was good for about 15-20 hours of frozen wasteland exploration and boss killing then I didn't have much desire to continue exploring after I beat the game.
+A visually striking boss-focused adventure with some memorable moments, but repetitive exploration, shallow progression systems, lack or character development / story make it a 1 and done.

 SPOILERS: I've done two playthroughs of this title.
 First one was during early release before the game was complete and then I just did a new play through in 2025 (most recent on hard/survival).
 So first, you don't have to do the bosses in any order after you beat the first guy and there is no real prerequisite to fight any boss (except last boss, which is beat all the others).
 The way you get more health and stamina is by collecting golden totems which does give you incentive to explore the remote portions of the map.
 I don't care for that as it makes the exploration feel forced.
 I feel like a mixture of other ways to up your stats -- in addition to the totems would make the game more fun.
 To find all these totems you basically have to wander frozen wastes while consuming food, resting and sitting by fire.
 Over and over again.
 There are 'champion' type bosses you can find in the wild (on your search for golden totems).
 It is kinda cool to just happen on a big guy during a blizzard and take em down.
 I found 3 overall, but they were all the same guy just in different locations.